 Letterkenny Golf Club

 The nearby Letterkenny Golf Club has a beautiful 18 hole, 6239 yards, Par 70 Parkland Championship course.
-The course takes advantage of natural variances of elevation with four holes wrapped around the banks ...
+The course takes advantage of natural variances of elevation with four holes wrapped around the banks of Lough S ...